Llama2D/llama2d/README.md

 We then calculate 2D positional embeddings for each word and fine-tune Llama!

-Note: this repo is still a bit disorganized and a work in progress, but we encourage community contributions & forks to explore this direction in LLM web interaction!
+Note: this repo is still a bit disorganized and a work in progress, but we encourage community contributions & forks to explore this direction in LLM web interaction

 ## Setup